 There continues to be substantial doubt as to our ability to continue as a going concern.
-If we are unable to restructure our indebtedness and raise additional capital, we may need to seek protection under the U.S. Bankruptcy Code, including at the parent-company level.
+If we are unable to restructure our indebtedness and raise additional capital in a timely manner, we may need to seek further protection under the U.S. Bankruptcy Code at the parent-company level.

-As a result of ethanol industry conditions that have negatively affected our business, we believe we have sufficient liquidity to meet our anticipated working capital, debt service and other liquidity needs only through the end of June 2009, provided that we are able to timely restructure our \$31.5 million indebtedness to Lyles United LLC and Lyles Mechanical Co. and remain in compliance with Kinergy's credit facility which, among other things, requires us to obtain certain financing by May 31, 2009.
+As a result of ethanol industry conditions that have negatively affected our business and ongoing financial difficulties, we believe we have sufficient liquidity to meet our anticipated working capital, debt service and other liquidity needs only through the end of August 2009, provided Kinergy's lender continues to make available its credit facility, despite an existing default, and Lyles United, LLC and Lyles Mechanical Co. do not pursue an action against us due to our default on aggregate indebtedness of \$31,500,000 owed to those entities.
 Accordingly, there continues to be substantial doubt as to our ability to continue as a going concern.
-We are seeking to restructure our indebtedness and raise additional debt or equity financing, or both, but there can be no assurance that we will be successful.
-If we cannot restructure our indebtedness and obtain sufficient capital, we may need to seek protection under the U.S. Bankruptcy Code, including at the parent-company level.
+We are seeking a confirmed plan of reorganization and seeking to restructure our indebtedness, and raise additional debt or equity financing, or both, but there can be no assurance that we will be successful.
+If we cannot confirm a plan of reorganization, restructure our indebtedness and raise sufficient capital in a timely manner, we may need to seek further protection under the U.S. Bankruptcy Code, including at the parent-company level.